Frequently Asked Questions

 - Program Timeline:

-Most students know our program to be a summer program.
-As many of our grantees are figuring out how to reopen and reopen safely, we have extended this years program from May 31, 2021 to March 1, 2022 This means the program is more "year round" as we will have interns working in the fall and even into next year.
+We have extended this years program from June 1, 2022 to March 1, 2023 This means the program is more "year round" as we will have interns working in the fall and even into next year.

 - Types of work for Interns:

 Usually, all of our internships are 100% onsite.
-Because many of our organizations are not fully open, most interns will be working remotley for part or all of their hours.
+Because many of our organizations are not fully open, most interns will be working a mixture of on site and remote hours.
 We have asked all grantees to be clear about this in their interview process, so don't be afraid to ask them when you're interviewing!

 - Educational Events:

-In 2021, we will be hosting monthly virtual events for interns to attend throughout the program.
+We will be hosting monthly virtual events for interns to attend throughout the program, with a few in person events sprinkled in.
 They will focus on a wide variety of topics from theatre, to social justice, arts education and more.
 The best part?
-You can participate in these even after your internship is over, and any events that happened before you started are being recorded so you can view them later on.
+You can participate in these even after your internship is over, and some events that happened before you started are being recorded so you can view them later on.

 How does the program work?